Should I clear cache memory? Clearing cache in Android phone is something you should consider. Read on to know more.

 Over time, when using your phone, the installed apps store bits of information to speed up the user experience.

-Cache is a temporary storage file used by websites as well as applications to store some data on your device.
+The cache is a temporary storage file used by websites as well as applications to store some data on your device.

 It contains references like where to store the settings or in which folder it should load or store the source file, as well as thumbnails of the images that are to be displayed in the application.